Energy Resources Program

 Slideshow: Development Philosophy of an Assessment Methodology for Hydrocarbon Recovery Potential Using CO2–EOR Associated with Carbon Sequestration - By Mahendra Verma and Peter Warwick [Adobe Flash]

-The recently completed USGS assessment of the national CO2 storage potential (U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team, 2013, http://pubs.usgs.gov/circ/1386/) establishes a baseline of storage resources available in various basins of the United States.
-Because the assessment was completed at a rapid pace in order to meet the completion deadline required by the Energy Independence and Security Act of 2007, more focused geological studies need to be conducted on reservoirs and seals in selected basins and storage assessment units (SAUs) with high potential for CO2 sequestration.
+The recently completed USGS assessment of the national CO2 storage potential (U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team, 2013) establishes a baseline of storage resources available in various basins of the United States.
+Because the assessment was completed at a rapid pace in order to meet the completion deadline required by the Energy Independence and Security Act (EISA, Public Law 110-140) of 2007, more focused geological studies need to be conducted on reservoirs and seals in selected basins and storage assessment units (SAUs) with high potential for CO2 sequestration.
 Also, reevaluation of smaller basins not assessed during the initial assessment may be needed in some instances to better understand the character and distribution of the storage resources.
-The purpose of this research task is to reevaluate selected regions of the country and selected SAUs to better understand the distribution of the geologic storage resources for anthropogenic CO2.
-For example, the following questions represent some of the areas of research that will be addressed:
+Building upon previous investigations by the USGS and other organizations, the following questions represent some of the areas of research that will be addressed by this project:

 1) What are the characteristics of the regional sealing units that overlie the SAUs with significant CO2 storage potential?

 2) What are the regional pressure variations in each basin and SAU?

 3) Are some areas of the SAU in over-pressured or under-pressured conditions?

 4) At what time scales did these over- or under-pressures conditions develop – at hundreds, thousands, or millions of years?

 5) Which SAUs also have high potential for enhanced hydrocarbon recovery using injected CO2?